alistairwilson22/alistairwilson/src/app/books/content/effective-typescript.md

   -  Index signatures (eg Key: string: string) should be avoided as they let alot through (including typos in field names).
 They are useful if the content really is dynamic like CSV headers.
   -  Typescript has a "readonly" option to maintain immutability.
 Best practice to use readonly unless you really do need mutability like with a third party library perhaps.
   -  Readonly<> (for objects) and readonly (for arrays) are shallow, the value can still be changed.
 You can use DeepReadonly from ts-essentials if you really want to force read only
+  -  TS interpreter can be narrower with const than let.
+Switching to const can solve a host of TS interpreter related errors.
+TS interpreter deals better with objects fully formed than with objects that have properties added to incrementally in the code.
+  -  Simple types test: create a const x: X[] = [...] fille the array with examples, compile and see the types errors
+  -  Too much strings in types can be called "Stringly typed" (not strongly).
+Use alternatives to string to be more precise.
+Eg Date, enum, union types.
+Union types are generally better than enums!
+  -  Generate types from API specs not just seen data.
+This helps cover unseen cases.
+If the API has a types package, use that.
+  -  Add comments /** */ instead of // for jsdocs support.
+Add in @param and @returns for TS support to explain inputs and outputs.
+TS docs / jsdocs support mark down too.
+These docs show in IDEs when functions are used.
+  -  Any is contagious and spreads throughout the code.
+Better to use //@ts-ignore if you really know better than TS to avoid that contagion.